VamsiNayunipati/midterm/readme.md

 # Midterm Exam - Calculator Project
 ### Instructions:
 1. Create a new git repository.
-2. Clone that repository to the local, add all the reequired files and install the dependecncies:
+2. Clone that repository to the local, add all the required files and install the dependecncies:
 ```pip3 install -r requirements.txt```
 3. Create a **.env** file for the environment variable and the path with the name of the file as a key - value pair.
 4. Run the **main.py** file using ```python3 main.py```